EllyPirelly/learnings-wes-bos-JS30/README.md

 - see [transcripts](https://github.com/wesbos/Wes-Bos-Captions/tree/master/JS3) here
 - most of Wes Bos lessons are desktop first, a ToDo could be to make (if possible) all of them responsive
 - this repo here is my small codealong code snippets, seperated into HTML, CSS and JavaScript files
-- down below I've included screenshots of single course code to give a visual representation of what to expect from single courses
+- down below I've included screenshots of single course projects, to give a visual representation

 ### How to run this?